 In the current climate of “fake news” and misinformation spread so easily online, this is a critical skill for any age.
 Making assumptions is a lot easier and faster than taking the time to gather facts, especially when people you trust on other topics are sharing their own opinions and assumptions as fact.

-For example, a few of my Facebook friends shared an image of a shark swimming on 1-40.
+For example, many in the area shared an image of a shark swimming on Interstate 40 on Facebook.
 It looked pretty real, but people are great at Photoshop these days.

 There’s also the tip to store your important documents and other valuables in the dishwasher.
 It keeps the water in while you’re washing the dishes, so it will keep the water out if your house floods, right?
 People think they’re being helpful sharing tips like this, but it can cause more harm than good when they aren’t necessarily true.

 It’s never too early to learn to differentiate fact from assumption.
 It not only helps with verifying news stories but is also a useful skill in social situations.

 In this activity, students will figure out what happened to their snack by gathering evidence and trying to avoid making assumptions.